lemonscripting/lemonscripting/README.md

 When engaging in my coding adventures, I always adhere to some guiding principles:

 - **Always Abide by Ethical Rules:**
+  - Do no harm 🚫💥
   - Leave no damage 👼
-  - Do no harm 🚫💥
-  - Don't attack media 📰
-  - Don't attack infrastructure 🏗️
   - Work non-violently for internet freedom 🌐✌️

 - **Regulations:**